isabelc/bbp-attachments/readme.txt

 Implements attachments upload to the topics and replies in bbPress plugin through media library and add additional forum based controls.

 == Description ==
-GD bbPress Attachments is an easy to use plugin for WordPress and bbPress for implementing files upload for bbPress Forums topics and replies.
+bbPress Attachments is an easy to use plugin for WordPress and bbPress for implementing files upload for bbPress Forums topics and replies.
 You can control file sizes from the main plugin settings panel, or you can change some attachments settings for each forum individually.
 Currently included features:

 * Attachments are handled through WordPress media library.
 * Limit the number of files to upload at once.